 You must provide documents confirming your chosen financial route.
 The document should have the beneficiary’s name and the date of commencement.
 You can either provide:

-Minimum deposit of AED 15,000 monthly or AED 180,000 yearly from the pension scheme/social service in your account on a monthly basis for the last 6 months (stamped by the bank).
+A minimum deposit of AED 15,000 monthly or AED 180,000 yearly from the pension scheme/social service in your account on a monthly basis for the last 6 months (stamped by the bank) is required.
 You can still submit your documentation for consideration if you cannot satisfy this explicit requirement.

 Proof of retirement letter